Financial Clarity as Ethical Practice

 Rather than treating profit as whatever remains, the Profit First model encourages therapists to intentionally allocate income toward owner’s pay, taxes, operating expenses, and savings.

 The conversation also centered around therapist guilt and financial boundaries.
-Many clinicians reflected on moments where money stress influenced decisions—waiving fees, extending sessions without billing, or avoiding difficult financial conversations with clients.
+Many clinicians reflected on moments where money stress influenced decisions such as waiving fees, extending sessions without billing, or avoiding difficult financial conversations with clients.

 As therapists, we are ethically responsible for transparency, fairness, accurate documentation, and clear financial policies.
 These practices protect not only our licenses, but also the therapeutic relationship itself.